shyam-skk/Product_Sales_Forecast/README.md

 of two products for the period of October 2017 to December 2018.
-Based on the nature, behavior, and properties of the time series given, here we will test and build appropriate forecast model on the test time series object and we will select the best fit model for the forecast of the product.
+Based on the nature, behavior, and properties of the time series given, here we will test and build appropriate forecast model on the test time series object and we will select the best fit model for the forecast the product.

+The project follows the listed prosedure and expalines it with appropriate answers.

 1. Read the data as time series objects in R. Plot the data.
 What are the major features you notice in the series?
 How do the two series differ?